gdamdam/awesome-decentralized-web/README.md

 ### Decentralized web
+* [beaker](https://beakerbrowser.com/) - Beaker is a peer-to-peer browser with tools to create and host websites.
+It's made for users to run applications independently of hosts and achieves this by building on top of `dat`.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 * [MaidSafe](http://maidsafe.net/) - a soon-to-be-released decentralized internet and app infrastructure which rewards users for participating in the network.